 Attachment 7.
 Guidelines for the establishment of sector specific standardized baselines

-(ver.
-2) [EB65 Anx23] This framework allows for setting baselines that are not necessarily specific to one type of project activity in a sector, but can be applicable to most of the possible project activities in a sector.
+◆This framework allows for setting baselines that are not necessarily specific to one type of project activity in a sector, but can be applicable to most of the possible project activities in a sector.